Community Grants

 Notifications

-If you are interested in being notified of funding opportunities or need more information about the grant process, please email Teri House, CDBG/Housing Consultant or call 925-779-7037 to be added to the email notification list.
+If you are interested in being notified of funding opportunities or need more information about the grant process, please email Teri House, CDBG/Housing Consultant to be added to the email notification list.

 Fair Housing And Tenant/Landlord Issues